-Internship scheduling and other logistics for these two exploratory courses and the summer internship are administered by the Cal Teach office housed in 1039 Young Hall.
+Internship scheduling and other logistics for these three exploratory courses and the summer internship are administered by the Cal Teach office housed in 1039 Young Hall.

-Upper division courses offered through the math department (Math 103 ABC, Math 105 ABC) provide a more in-depth examination of math pedagogy along with observations in middle and high school.
-These course are administered directly by the math department.
+Upper division courses offered through the math department (Math 105 ABC) provide a more in-depth examination of math pedagogy along with observations in high school.
+This course sequence is administered entirely by the math department.

-In their senior year, students who have made the decision to become a math secondary teacher have the opportunity to combine their undergraduate and graduate studies and accelerate the timeline to becoming a math teacher (Joint Math Education Program).
+Students who have made the decision to become a math secondary teacher have the opportunity to combine their undergraduate and graduate studies and accelerate the timeline to becoming a math teacher (Joint Math Education Program).
+JMEP students begin credential work in their senior year as an undergraduate, and then complete their Masters of Education in the year following graduation.
 This program is a collaboration between the UCLA Mathematics department and the UCLA Graduate School of Education.
-Consult the math department directly for more information, and to apply.

 The math department also offers the Integrated Pathway program which enables math students to complete their credential work as an undergraduate.

 For more information and to apply for either JMEP or the Integrated Pathway, please go to the UCLA Curtis Center for Mathematics and Teaching.
 Also see UCLA Graduate School of Education Undergraduate Programs.